Covenant Enforcement

 |

-- Review and approve (or deny) written architectural requests submitted by homeowners;
+- Review and approve (or deny) written design requests submitted by homeowners;

-- Maintain and update the Architectural Guidelines and Standards for the neighborhood;
+- Maintain and update the Design Guidelines and Standards for the neighborhood;

-- Monitor homeowner lots to ensure compliance with the Architectural Guidelines and Standards.
+- Monitor homeowner lots to ensure compliance with the Design Guidelines and Standards.

-The nine most commonly noted violations within neighborhoods are as follows:
+The most commonly noted violations among the 56 townhome units are as follows:

-Homeowners who are mindful of regularly monitoring and correcting these types of violations on their lots are much less likely to receive violation notices from the District.
+Homeowners who are mindful of regularly monitoring and correcting these types of violations on or around their Units are much less likely to receive violation notices from the District.

 Rental Properties

-Owners are responsible for maintaining their Lots in a manner that reasonably complies with the covenants and restrictions contained within the Declaration Document.
-The Board holds Owners who rent or lease their homes responsible for the reasonable maintenance of their lots—regardless of any contractual maintenance arrangements that may exist between such Owners and their renters or their property management companies.
+Owners are responsible for maintaining their Units in a manner that reasonably complies with the covenants and restrictions contained within the Declaration Document.
+The Board holds Owners who rent or lease their homes responsible for the reasonable maintenance of their Units—regardless of any contractual maintenance arrangements that may exist between such Owners and their renters or their property management companies.

 Owner Responsibilities

-The Board expects Owners, who use the lots as their primary residence, to be responsible for the reasonable maintenance of their lots—regardless of the Owners’ business, vacation or other schedules that may cause the Owners to be away from their lots for extended periods of time.
-Also, Owners are responsible for being familiar with the covenants and restrictions contained within the Declaration Document and the Architectural Guidelines and the Board’s interpretations of the various covenants and restrictions as provided in the Board’s Covenant Violation Guidebook.
+The Board expects Owners, who use the Units as their primary residence, to be responsible for the reasonable maintenance of their Units—regardless of the Owners’ business, vacation or other schedules that may cause the Owners to be away from their Units for extended periods of time.
+Also, Owners are responsible for being familiar with the covenants and restrictions contained within the Declaration Document and the Design Guidelines.

 Enforcement Process